Olympics-Swimming-Italy's Ceccon quickest in 100m freestyle heats | Sports-Games

 Olympics-Swimming-Italy's Ceccon quickest in 100m freestyle heats

-Maybe I don’t even need a middle lane,” he said, a reference to 18-year-old Tunisian Ahmed Hafnaoui, who won gold in the 400m freestyle from the outside lane.
-China's Zhang Yufei, who narrowly missed out on gold in the 100m butterfly won by Canadian Maggie MacNeil on Monday, posted the fastest time in the women's 200m fly.
+Italy's Thomas Ceccon was fastest in the heats of the 100 metres freestyle at the Tokyo Olympics on Tuesday ahead of favourite Caeleb Dressel of the United States and Rio gold medallist Kyle Chalmers of Australia.

-Italy's Thomas Ceccon was fastest in the heats of the 100m freestyle on Tuesday ahead of favourite Caeleb Dressel of the United States and Rio gold medallist Kyle Chalmers of Australia.
+Italy's Thomas Ceccon was fastest in the heats of the 100 metres freestyle at the Tokyo Olympics on Tuesday ahead of favourite Caeleb Dressel of the United States and Rio gold medallist Kyle Chalmers of Australia.
+Ceccon posted a personal best of 47.71, two hundredths of a second ahead of Dressel, while Chalmers was a further four hundredths behind.
+The world record time in the event is 46.91.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)